lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 outline_pad
 ~~~~~~~~~~~

-Set the padding of the outline, i.e. the gap between object and the outline.
+Set padding of outline, i.e. the gap between Widget and the outline.

 .. raw:: html